andy-schulz/thekla-examples/courses/cucumber/02_Create_The_Step_Definition/README.md

 nav_order: 20
 ---

-# The first step definition
+# The first Step Definition

 To automate a scenario "step definitions" which act as glue between gherkin and the automation framework.